ranfysvalle02/hacking-vectors/README.md

 ---

-In the rapidly evolving field of natural language processing (NLP), embeddings have become indispensable.
-These numerical representations of text capture semantic meanings, enabling machines to process and understand human language more effectively.
-However, as with many technological advancements, embeddings come with their own set of challenges, particularly concerning privacy.

-This blog post explores the intriguing process of recovering text from embeddings, the associated privacy risks in dense retrieval systems, and how to mitigate these risks using embedding transformation techniques.

----

 ## Understanding Text Recoverability

 Text recoverability refers to the ability to reconstruct the original text from its embedded form.
 This process is made possible through a method known as **embedding inversion**.
 Techniques like Vec2Text exemplify this by iteratively generating hypotheses to approximate the target text based on its embedding.